Jared Leto: 2021–present: The Little Things, House of Gucci and Morbius

 Leto played suspected serial killer Albert Sparma in John Lee Hancock's 2021 film The Little Things.
 The film earned him nominations for a Golden Globe Award and Screen Actors Guild Award—both for Best Supporting Actor.
 Leto portrays fashion designer and business magnate Paolo Gucci in Ridley Scott's biographical crime drama film House of Gucci, for which he was nominated for a Satellite Award, Critics' Choice Movie Award and Screen Actors Guild Award.

 He plays Adam Neumann alongside Anne Hathaway in Apple+'s 2022 WeCrashed about the rise and fall of the WeWork, for which he was nominated for a Best Actor in a Miniseries, Limited Series, or Motion Picture Made for Television.
-In November 2017, Sony Pictures announced plans for a film adaptation of Morbius, the Living Vampire, which will be part of Sony's Spider-Man Universe.
+In November 2017, Sony Pictures announced plans for a film adaptation of Morbius, the Living Vampire, which is part of Sony's Spider-Man Universe.
 On June 27, 2018, it was announced that Leto would star, and Daniel Espinosa would direct.
-The film was released on 1 April, 2022.
+The film was released on 1 April 2022.

-Upcoming projects

-In September 2016, it was announced that Leto would play Andy Warhol in a biopic written by Terence Winter and produced by Michael De Luca.
-Leto later confirmed his portrayal as Warhol on his Instagram in August 2020.

-In February 2017, it was announced that Leto would direct the thriller 77 for Paramount Pictures.

-In August 2020, it was announced that Leto would star as the character Ares in the sequel to 2010's Tron: Legacy, titled Tron: Ares, which he later confirmed on his Instagram.
-Production for the third Tron film is set to begin in Vancouver in August 2023.

-On January 28, 2021, it was announced that Leto would star in a film directed by Darren Aronofsky titled Adrift, in their first project together since Requiem for a Dream.
 On July 30, 2022, it was announced that Leto would star in a film directed by Justin Simien titled Haunted Mansion for Disney.
-The film is scheduled for release on July 28, 2023.
+The film was released on July 28, 2023.

-On October 6, 2022, it was announced that Leto would play the late Chanel designer Karl Lagerfeld in a biopic.
-Leto will also produce the film.
+On November 9, 2023, Jared Leto became the first person to legally scale the Empire State Building.
+He did this to promote his upcoming worldwide tour Seasons Tour.

+Leto starred as the character Ares in Tron: Ares, a new installment in the Tron franchise, by Walt Disney Studios Motion Pictures.

+In November 2024, it was announced that Leto was cast in the crime film Lunik Heist for Searchlight Pictures.On December 20, 2024, it was announced that Leto was cast as Skeletor in the Masters of the Universe reboot.
+The film is scheduled to be released in the United States on June 5, 2026, by Amazon MGM Studios, and internationally by Sony Pictures Releasing International.